TOPAZ Protocol Research Compliance System

 - Amendment – An Amendment protocol must be submitted if you need to make changes to an approved study.
 You can submit an amendment at any time during the lifetime of the study.

-- Interim Review – An Interim Review protocol is submitted annually.
+- Interim Review – An Interim Review protocol is submitted annually for certain types of protocols.
 During review you can make amending changes to the original protocol, if desired.
-The Interim Review replaces the PDF Annual Review form that was previously used.

-- Renewal – A Renewal Protocol is submitted every three years following initial approval.
-Renewal protocols are sent to full committee review.
+- Renewal – A Renewal Protocol is submitted every 3-5 years following initial approval (program dependent).
+Most renewal protocols are sent to full committee review.
 During renewal you can make amending changes to the protocol, if work outlined in the protocol has changed.
-Upon approval, renewals extend the expiration of the protocol for another three years.
+Upon approval, renewals extend the expiration of the protocol for another 3-5 years.

 When it is time for submission of an Interim Review or Renewal, you will receive an email from TOPAZ to notify you of the due date.
 Please refer to the user guide located in the TOPAZ User Guide section of this page for assistance.